-44 See, eg, the synthesis of post-qualification competence frameworks presented as Annex 3 to LETR Briefing Paper 1/2012, Knowledge, skills and attitudes required for practice at present: Initial analysis, www.letr.org.uk/wp-content/uploads/012012-competence-frameworks-analysis.pdf electives within trainee CPD, not least to develop early awareness and experience in this growing area.
+Three specific skills/knowledge gaps have been highlighted in consultation responses;49 we note these here, with some observations as to possible ways forward, without seeking to overload training at this stage with more specific training requirements.
+First there is the problem of conducting litigation and advocacy in Chinese.
+While we have noted the greater focus on developing practice competencies in Chinese legal language at earlier stages in education and training, we consider that there may be scope still for the professions to contribute to this very specific need at the final stage of training, particularly in the context of criminal court practice.
+Secondly, the growing importance of ADR and arbitration is a general thread in a number of responses, and while we do not think there is a strong case for extending core training for all trainee solicitors in this area, there may be a case for increasing available electives within trainee CPD, not least to develop early awareness and experience in this growing area.
 By contrast, given the scope (and need) for the independent Bar to contribute to ADR practice, we would invite the Bar to consider building experiential components of training in mediation and mediation advocacy more expressly into the core ALE requirements.
-Thirdly, we also reference for the Law Society's consideration, the Department of Justice's concern that criminal practice, and criminal advocacy in particular, is insufficiently supported in current trainee solicitors' training.47
+Thirdly, we also reference for the Law Society's consideration, the Department of Justice's concern that criminal practice, and criminal advocacy in particular, is insufficiently supported in current trainee solicitors' training.50